Reason-Wang/notable-instruction-llm/README.md

-Contains model and data projects that may point out the future direction of natural language processing industries and researches.
+Collects model and data projects for instruction following large language models.
+These works may point out the future direction of natural language processing industry and research.

 ✕ means "not available"